How to Organise Your Garden Shed

 - Adjustable shelves: Reset the shelves for new items with shelves that can be made larger or smaller based on your year-on-year needs.

 - Free-standing shelving units: Use these units to store tubs, bins, etc. to avoid stacking and chaos.
-Make sure your shelving units have grates on the shelves to avoid the buildup of dirt.
+Make sure your shelving units have grates on the shelves to avoid the build-up of dirt.

 Don’t have the budget for new shelves?
 You can go the DIY route and use repurposed bookshelves and wooden crates.
 Other helpful garden shed DIY ideas include: